 Art.
-16 - Submission of the Memorials
+13 - Submission of the Memorials

 - a.
-All teams, excluding the teams participating in the Regional Round organised by Pace University Law School, must submit their three (3) Memorials for each role by email before 16.00 CET on 20 February 2011. - b.
-Pace University Law School will submit the Memorials of the winner and runner-up of the North-American Regional Round to the Organisation.
+All teams participating in the Round of the Americas organized by Pace Law School, must submit their three (3) memorials for each role by email by 3 February 2014 by 5 p.m.
+(EST). - b.
+Pace Law School will submit the Memorials of the winner and runner-up of the North-American Regional Round to the Organisation.

 Art.
-17 - Identification in Memorials
+14 - Identification in Memorials